VeriFIT/mata/AUTOMATAFORMAT.md

 %Alphabet-enum a b c d e f h
 q (a@x | b@z) & f"z=x" ("(r,s)" | (r & s))
 ```
+The example above does not work in the current version where the special formulae and symbols are the same thing.

 ## Aliases
 It could be good to allow a akey-value line `%Alias bla bli`, which specifies an alias.
 The parser will replace occurrences of the token `bla` with the string `bli`.